qtumproject/usdc-deployment-script/README.md

 ## Implementation Notes

-1. Typings are generated based on the artifacts that are created after the Truffle compilation process.
+1. Typings are generated based on the artifacts that are created after the Truffle compilation process of the `stablecoin-evm` contracts.
 2. [qtum-ethers-wrapper](https://github.com/qtumproject/qtum-ethers) is used for contract deployment and interaction, so almost all features of the [@solarity/hardhat-migrate](https://github.com/dl-solarity/hardhat-migrate) are not supported.